marc726/CS213-F23/pset solutions/Inheritance Answers.md

 a) **True/False**: In Java, multiple inheritance is supported through the use of interfaces.

+##### Solution:
+True
+**Explanation**: Java doesn't support multiple inheritance through classes to avoid the diamond problem.
+However, it does support multiple inheritance through interfaces, where a class can implement multiple interfaces.

 b) **MCQ**: What will be the output of the following code?

 ```Java
 class A {